-After Jesus was arrested, Peter followed Him to the courtyard of the high priest.
-Peter stood at the entrance where there was a company sitting around a fire (Matthew 26:69).
-He did not wish to be recognized as a disciple of Jesus.
+After Jesus was arrested, Peter followed Him to the courtyard of the high priest and stood at the entrance where there was a company sitting around a fire (Matthew 26:69).
+He did not wish to be recognized as a disciple of Christ.
 But the woman who kept the door noticed that he came in with John and thought that he might be a disciple of Jesus.
 So, she said to him, “You also were with Jesus of Galilee” (Matthew 26:69).

 In His service,